 In order to properly report aggregated user counts to our service providers, we collect information about the Electronic Program Guide (EPG) data used to support our live TV and DVR products.
-This collected information may include your zip code, local television provider (if applicable), and is only shared with our service provider in aggregate.
+This collected information may include your postal code, local television provider (if applicable) and is only shared with our service provider in aggregate.

 In order to provide the best media viewing experience possible, we need to collect information about how our products are being used by our customers.

-Collecting playback data allows us to understand what types of content our customers are watching or listening to (movies, tv shows, music) and how that media plays (direct vs transcode).
+Collecting playback data allows us to understand what types of content our customers are watching or listening to (films, TV shows or music) and how that media plays (direct vs transcoded).
 Video and audio codec data is collected to improve playback support.